 The debt snowball method is an accelerated debt payoff method that you can apply when you have multiple outstanding debt balances that need to be repaid and your individual monthly payments are not fixed.
 It follows a rollover process, which means that when you repay one of the debts, the freed-up payment amount is allocated among the rest of the debts, keeping the monthly payment constant.

 The process always directs the freed-up money to the debt with the lowest debt balance, which results in the fastest elimination of debts.
-In contrast to the debt avalanche method, where the base of the payment allocation is the lowest interest rate, leading to the lowest finance charges, the snowball method prioritize debt elimination over lower interest payment.
+In contrast to the debt avalanche method (learn more by our debt avalanche calculator), where the base of the payment allocation is the lowest interest rate, leading to the lowest finance charges, the snowball method prioritize debt elimination over lower interest payment.

 Although the snowball method can result in larger interest charges than the debt avalanche method, paying off any debt can provide a powerful emotional stimulus in the form of a reward that may keep you motivated to pay off all your debt faster.